CumulusNetworks/docs/content/cumulus-vx/VirtualBox-and-Vagrant.md

 {{% notice note %}}

-The Cumulus VX box image defines the CPU, memory and disk requirements.
+The Cumulus VX box image defines the CPU, memory, and disk requirements.
 Cumulus VX requires at least 768MB of RAM and 6GB of disk space.

 {{% /notice %}}